The Best Japan Travel Tips

 4. A Tokyo-Kyoto round trip makes a rail pass pay off!

 No it doesn’t.
 See for yourself.
-You still come up a little short with the 7 day pass – although using the Narita Express just once would break even.
-And if you are on a 14 or 21 day pass, you are seriously losing big money.
-Besides, for those going from Tokyo to Kansai for a week, the JR Flex Rail Ticket is actually way cheaper and you can take the Nozomi train with it, getting you there 30 minutes faster.
+You barely make it half way with the 7 day pass.
+And if you are on a 14 or 21-day pass, you are seriously losing big money.
 If you have an abundance of time (though few vacationers do), there is also the Platt Kodama Ticket, which will save some money but take an extra hour as you stop at every last shinkansen station on a Kodama bullet train.
-And for those wanting to see Kanazawa, the Hokuriku Arch Pass is cheaper than the 7 day JR Pass too.
+And for those wanting to see Kanazawa, the Hokuriku Arch Pass is cheaper than the 7 day JR Pass too, though it takes a couple hours longer and only makes sense if you also want to see Kanazawa.

 5. You have to buy the rail pass before going to Japan!